-Gordon received a £1,000 cheque from ROSCO – the Road Operators’ Safety Council – sponsoring the BDoY top prize for the first time.
-He also received £500 from Unite the Union and was awarded the John Boxall Medallion as national champion (John founded Bus Driver of the Year in Coventry in 1967).
-A further £500 was awarded to Gordon as highest-placed competitor from the Stagecoach Group and £50 accompanied by the Giles Fearnley Trophy as best-placed driver from England.
+The National Final of the UK Bus Driver of the Year Competition took place in Blackpool on Sunday 14th September.
+Amongst the 119 entries from operators large and small, the overall winner was Jonathan Welch from First Aberdeen.
+Jonathan received a £1,000 cheque from ROSCO, the Road Operators’ Safety Council who were sponsoring the BDoY top prize for a second year.
+He also received the Unite Trophy plus £500 from Unite the Union and was awarded the John Boxall Medallion as national champion (John founded Bus Driver of the Year in Coventry in 1967).
+A further £500 was awarded to Jonathan along with the FirstGroup Trophy as highest-placed competitor from FirstGroup, the Coventry Trophy donated by Coventry Road Accident Prevention Council and £50 accompanied by the Joe Mackie Shield as best placed driver from Scotland.

 comfort, to increase the skills of drivers engaged in local and inter-urban